Early Autumn: Synopsis

 The novel is set during the early autumn.
-Olivia is almost 40 years old, and she increasingly feels trapped and stifled by her life.
+Olivia is almost age 40, and she increasingly feels trapped and stifled by her life.
 She and her husband have a loveless marriage (they have not shared rooms for years), and their son Jack is constantly ill.
-The novel opens as Olivia's daughter, Sybil, returns home from a boarding school in Paris.
-Sabine Callender and her daughter, Therese, have also returned to Durham and are spending the summer at Pentland Manor.
-Therese is a débutante, and is being "introduced" to Durham upper-class society.
-Aunt Cassie and Miss Peavey repeatedly criticize Sabine for being a flapper and for the scandal she brought down on the family.
-Also visiting Durham that fall is Jean, the son of a Frenchman who married an American woman and who Sybil met in Paris.
-Sybil is in love with Jean, and creates scandal by pursuing him relentlessly.
+The novel opens as Olivia's daughter Sybil returns home from a boarding school in Paris.
+Sabine Callender and her daughter Therese have returned to Durham, and they are spending the summer at Pentland Manor.
+Therese is a débutante, and she is being "introduced" to Durham upper-class society.
+Aunt Cassie and Miss Peavey repeatedly criticize Sabine for being a flapper and for the scandal she brought on the family.
+Also visiting Durham that fall is Jean, the son of a Frenchman who married an American woman and whom Sybil met in Paris.
+Sybil is in love with Jean, and she creates scandal by pursuing him relentlessly.

 Also newly arrived in Durham is Michael O'Hara, an Irish immigrant who has achieved wealth and political prominence in Boston.
-He bought Sabine's former home and is refurbishing it.
+He bought Sabine's former home, and he is refurbishing it.
 Aunt Cassie and Miss Peavey are horrified by the arriviste and constantly snub him.
 Anson is upset by the attentions O'Hara lavishes on his wife and daughter.
 O'Hara soon tells Sabine that he has fallen in love with Olivia, and Olivia reciprocates.
 O'Hara says he is willing to sacrifice everything just to love her.
-Anson Pentland, meanwhile, refuses to give Olivia a divorce for fear it will ruin his career and the family's good name.
+Anson Pentland refuses to give Olivia a divorce for fear it will ruin his career and the family's good name.